benjaminlread/benjaminlread/research/research.md

 ### Articles and book chapters from this project:

-+ "The Value of Field Research: Processes and Principles" (Diana Kapiszewski, Lauren M. MacLean, and Benjamin L. Read), in the [Oxford Research Encyclopedia of Politics](http://politics.oxfordre.com), forthcoming
++ "Reconceptualizing Field Research" (Diana Kapiszewski, Lauren M. MacLean, and Benjamin L. Read), in the [Oxford Research Encyclopedia of Politics](http://politics.oxfordre.com), forthcoming
 + "More than an Interview, Less than Sedaka: Studying Subtle and Hidden Politics with Site-Intensive Methods," in Allen Carlson, Mary E. Gallagher, Kenneth Lieberthal and Melanie Manion, eds., <u>Contemporary Chinese Politics: New Sources, Methods, and Field Strategies</u> (Cambridge: Cambridge University Press, 2010), pp. 145-161 [[pdf](../publications/ReadBenjaminL_2010_MoreThanAnInterview.pdf)]
 + "Introduction," and "Site-Intensive Methods: Fenno and Scott in Search of a Coalition" in a symposium titled "Field Research: How Rich?
 How Thick?
 How Participatory?" <u>Qualitative Methods</u> [newsletter of the American Political Science Association Organized Section on Qualitative Methods] Vol. 4, No. 2 (Fall 2006), pp. 9-13
 + "Fieldwork: Learning How to Get the Information You Need," <u>Contemporary China Newsletter</u> [Dangdai Zhongguo Yanjiu, Center for Contemporary China, National Tsing Hua University, Taiwan] No. 7 (October 31, 2006), pp. 22-26